 The practical organisation is done in partnership between government bodies, NGOs and private partners.
 Currently, the partners for collective reception are Croix Rouge, Rode Kruis, AGAJ, AJW, Caritas International, Mutualité Socialiste, Privé and Samu Social.
 The communal PCSW are important partners for individual reception.

-However, since September 2021, the reception network is once more under enormous pressure, the occupancy rate being at 96% for months (the saturation capacity being 94%).
+However, since September 2021, the reception network has been under enormous pressure, the occupancy rate being at 96% for months (the saturation capacity at 94%) (see Constraints to the right to shelter).
 Possibilities of opening new reception places were urgently examined by the Belgian government and Fedasil and several new reception centres – some structural, some emergency shelters opened in the course of the last months.
-However, these were not sufficient to provide reception for all applicants in need of shelter.
-Difficulties are encountered especially due to the unwillingness of local administrations to accept opening centres on their territory, since such decisions are often met with resistance from the local population.
-The number of reception centres and their capacity are thus constantly changing.
+However, these were insufficient to provide reception for all applicants needing shelter.
+Difficulties are encountered especially due to the remaining unwillingness of local administrations to accept opening centres on their territory.

-The individual reception initiatives are mainly run by the PCSW and by NGO partners.
-On 1 January 2021, the PCSW had 5 285 places in LRI, while NGO partners currently have 451 places.
+The PCSW and b NGO partners run the individual reception initiatives.
+On 1 March 2023, the PCSW had 4 873 places in LRI, while NGO partners currently have 552 places.

 There are also specialised centres for specific categories of applicants (see Special Reception Needs).